sierrah154/Final_Project-Aves/README.md

 ## Distribution of Tasks

-Sierra- GitHub Repository & Presentation Slides
+**Sierra**- GitHub Repository & Presentation Slides

 - GitHub: Maintain repository and ensure all information needed is included, accessable, and functional.

 - Presentation Slide Deck: Add content that follows the rubric outline, making sure all requirements are met.
 Use Google Slides .
 Include information listed on rubric.

-Cristina- Machine Learning
+**Cristina**- Machine Learning, Interactive Observation Predictor

-Type of Machine Learning: Supervised machine learning because we are classifying our results to see which bird species is present given the features.
+- Type of Machine Learning:
+  - Supervised machine learning because we are classifying our results to see which bird species is present given the features.

+- Model:
-Model: After running different models the best accuracy scores came from the Decision Tree model.
+  - After running different models the best accuracy scores came from the Decision Tree model.

-Catherine- Database, Dashboard, Website
+**Catherine**- Database, Dashboard

+Database:

+-

+Dashboard:

-- Dashboard: Tableau storyboard/dashboard
+- Tableau dashboard

 ----